In the Department of Developmental Services this class is accountable for directing nursing services at a training school or in a region.

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Two (2) years of experience in hospital, institution or community nursing in a consultative or supervisory capacity working with persons with mental retardation or other developmental disabilities at or above the level of Nurse Supervisor or Nurse Consultant.
+Two (2) years of experience in hospital, institution or community nursing in a consultative or supervisory capacity working with individuals with an intellectual disability.

 JOB CLASS DESIGNATION

 As defined by Sec.
 5-196 of the Connecticut General Statutes, a job class is a position or group of positions that share general characteristics and are categorized under a single title for administrative purposes.
 As such, a job class is not meant to be all-inclusive of every task and/or responsibility.

 replaces the existing specification for the class of Developmental